Coronavirus – Covid 19 – Update

 Enter via the car park and follow the one-way signs, waiting by the 2 metre markers in front of the church door if others have arrived before you;

-Ensure you bring a mask to wear throughout the time in church, except when receiving Holy Communion;
+Ensure you bring a mask to wear throughout the time in church, except when receiving Holy Communion; the mask should be worn so as to fully and snugly cover the wearer’s mouth and nose;

 Please use the hand-sanitiser (provided) on arrival;